waynefenwick/02-challenge/README.md

 Be sure to add, commit, and push your work to see the most up-to-date version of your app!

+ACTION STEPS TAKEN
+     1. In the <body>/<div class=content>, the <id="search..."> value was not entered, resulting in the link not working.
+I added the <id="search..."> value and problem was resolved.

+     2. style.css/.benefits: I increased padding by 6px to make bottom of Lead Generation box align correctly with bottom of Social Media Marketing box.

+     3. No header section.
+Top menu scrolled up with the <body>.
+I added a <header> section and moved <class="header"> coding to this section.
+I then set the position to fixed so that the menu options remained in view on the screen.
+Width did not extend all the way accross.
+I added width to this style.css section and set it to 100%.
+A top part of T the <body> is slightly hidden behind the <header>.

+     4.

 ## Grading Requirements

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following: